 Full-time pre-tenure faculty: $120

-Students, part-time and contingent faculty, postdoctoral fellows, independent scholars, emeriti, librarians and other professionals: $60
+Students, part-time and non-tenure track faculty, postdoctoral fellows, independent scholars, emeriti, librarians and other professionals: $60

 ($19 will be added for shipping to non-US addresses)